StudyCamp/xkcd-comics/README.md

 ### Welcome to XKCD Comics!

-This is an mobile responsive ExpressJS App that allows users to browse through XKCD comics.
+This is an mobile responsive ExpressJS application that allows users to browse through XKCD comics.

 ### Instructions

 Start off with a random comic.
 Click next, back or random for different comics.
 Search for a comic by comic ID.
-Then you may upload, share, and search for images and user profiles.
-Enjoy!
+Then try out the flashlight and background toggle features.
+If you like it, hit the subscription and the buy-dev-a-coffee buttons.
+Don't forget explore the icon links at the bottom of the page.

 ### XKCD Comics App